 We aim to highlight linguistic diversity of both Scotland and Taiwan by exploring translation both from and into minoritised languages.
 In this way, we want to contribute to expanding the growing canon of literature in both languages.

 We will publish the stories from this project in a new multi-lingual anthology, in book form.
-The book will be hitting the shelves in mid-2025.
+The stories we commission will be published in four languages:

 Image: 李梅樹 《小憩之女》 Li Mei-shu, Lady Resting in the Garden, National Taiwan Museum of Fine arts.
 Public domain via Wikimedia Commons